Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Abstract

 \section{Abstract}

-We show that if $(\X, f)$ is a locally connected Smale space such that the local product structure on $\X$ can be lifted by a covering with virtually nilpotent group of deck transformations to a global direct product, then $(\X, f)$ is topologically conjugate to a hyperbolic infra-nilmanifold automorphism.
+We show that if $(\X, f)$ is a locally connected Smale space (e.g., a basic set of an Axiom-A diffeomorphism) such that the local product structure on $\X$ can be lifted by a covering with virtually nilpotent group of deck transformations to a global direct product, then $(\X, f)$ is topologically conjugate to a hyperbolic infra-nilmanifold automorphism.
 We use this result to give a generalization to Smale spaces of a theorem of M.~Brin and A.~Manning on Anosov diffeomorphisms with pinched spectrum, and to show that every locally connected codimension one Smale space is topologically conjugate to a hyperbolic automorphism of a torus.